 If you’re considering a collaborative mural, a few simple principles can help:

-Choose a flexible theme – You can use abstract styles, existing Pattern Play patterns, or create new patterns for a specific project.
+Choose a flexible theme – You can use abstract styles, ideas drawn from the community, or be inspired by any ideas out in the world.
 Themes can guide the work without limiting creativity.

 Keep materials simple and accessible – Limiting your materials helps participants feel confident and keeps the process manageable.